 June 6, 2019

 This recipe is derived from one originally containing rolled oats.
-The substitute is the almond meal left over after making almond milk (described in earlier recipes and below for convenience), in combination with Gluten Free Goodies Pikelet and Waffle Mix.
+The substitute is the almond meal left over after making almond milk (see recipe here), in combination with Gluten Free Goodies Pikelet and Waffle Mix.

 These pikelets taste absolutely wonderful when served hot, in a stack of three (or maybe four...) with a little butter on top of each pikelet and a drizzle of maple syrup over the top.